react-i18next vs react-intl vs react-intl-universal

 Gold Sponsors

-localization as a service - locize.com
+localization as a service - Locize

 Needing a translation management?
 Want to edit your translations with an InContext Editor?
 Use the original provided to you by the maintainers of i18next!

-By using locize you directly support the future of i18next and react-i18next.
+By using Locize you directly support the future of i18next and react-i18next.